 By now you know about the global crisis currently happening in the world and the fact that Disney was forced to close all its parks worldwide.
 This includes the Disneyland Paris Resort.

 The Disneyland Paris Resort is now closed due to the global situation.
-It is scheduled to remain closed indefinitely until further notice.
+It is scheduled to remain closed at least until July 14, 2020.
+With France’s latest announcement about large gatherings, it looks like it could stay that way well into the Summer.

 Honestly, we didn’t think it would get to this.
-Even though the Disney parks had already closed in Asia, surely the people in charge of Disneyland Paris would be able to get a handle on the situation and put in precautionary measures that would allow the parks to keep running.
+Even though the Disney parks had already closed in Asia, we never dreamed that every Disney park in the world would have to close down.
+It’s a truly unprecedented situation.

-At first, it seemed that way.
-Disneyland Paris Cast Members did an excellent job of installing extra safety for guests when it was clear this could head toward France.
+Disneyland Paris Cast Members did an excellent job of installing extra safety for guests when it was clear they were needed.
 French government officials banned the gathering of 1,000 people or more and Disney responded by closing down or reducing any entertainment venues, parades or attractions that put guests at risk.

 That, however, wasn’t enough and government mandates eventually forced Disneyland Paris to close.